Edison Park Lutheran Church of Chicago

 1938 was also a time of change for EPLC.
 On January first of that year, Edison Park Lutheran Church officially became self-supporting; at this time financial aid from the Home Mission Board was no longer needed.
 Also, Pastor Roy Harrisville resigned to accept a call at Trinity Lutheran Church in Moorhead, Minnesota, and Rev. A Gordon Nasby accepted the position of Pastor at Edison Park Lutheran Church.

 Education has also been of great importance to EPLC.
 A Sunday School (originally started in 1925 with two students) prompted a physical expansion of the building and a weekday nursery school.
 In 1956, Mrs. Gibby Bouma started the preschool and in 1966 her work was continued by Mrs. Hazel Lund.
-The preschool program continues to this day.

 Following the success of the preschool program was also a need for a youth director.
 In June of 1977 a long-awaited full-time youth director was hired by the Congregation.
 Mark Twietmeyer filled this position and within a short time was also directing a choir as well.
 During the summer months EPLC has had a long history of hosting a Vacation Bible School with such attendance that registration is often limited for lack of space.